tetsuyauno/Maze-Swipe/replit.md

 - **Safe Area**: Consistent use of `react-native-safe-area-context` for device insets

 ### Game Mechanics
+- **Maze Generation**: Recursive Backtracker (DFS) algorithm generates guaranteed-solvable 7x7 mazes
+  - Starts from the start position, ensuring all cells are connected
+  - New random maze generated for each game or replay
+  - Difficulty levels vary start/end positions for variety
 - Maze data stored as grid of cells with wall definitions (north, south, east, west booleans)
 - Player movement via tap-to-move: tap any cell and the car moves there if a valid path exists
 - BFS pathfinding algorithm finds the shortest path to the target cell